 What Can I Recycle in Gwynedd?

-The Gwynedd Council recycling service offers residents of what can and cannot be recycled.
-All materials must be placed in designated recycling containers, and all recyclable material must be weighed before being sent to the sorting facility.
+The Gwynedd Council recycling service offers residents of what can and cannot recycle.
+All materials must place in designate recycling containers, and all recyclable material must weigh before being send to the sorting facility.

-Some of the most common materials that can be recycled in Gwynedd include:
+Some of the most common materials that can recycle in Gwynedd include:

 - Paper: newspapers, magazines, junk mail, office paper, wrappers from food packaging